 Measure Baseline Target Source Community satisfaction with the quality of parks, sporting and recreational facilitates and open spaces.
-70% Community Satisfaction (2021) 80% Community Satisfaction SVC Community Satisfaction Survey Community satisfaction with the maintenance of footpaths 58% community satisfaction rating (2021) 70% Community Satisfaction SVC Community Satisfaction Survey Community satisfaction with the condition & maintenance of local roads across LGA 50% community satisfaction rating (2021) > 62% community satisfaction rating SVC Community Satisfaction Survey Infrastructure Backlog 0.05% (2019) < 2.0% SVC Council Data
+70% Community Satisfaction (2021) 80% Community Satisfaction SVC Community Satisfaction Survey Community satisfaction with the maintenance of footpaths 58% community satisfaction rating (2021) 70% Community Satisfaction SVC Community Satisfaction Survey Community satisfaction with the condition & maintenance of local roads across LGA 50% community satisfaction rating (2021) > 62% community satisfaction rating SVC Community Satisfaction Survey Infrastructure Backlog Refers to total amount or value of renewal works that need to be undertaken in proportion to the total asset value to ensure assets are at acceptable standard.
+Benchmark of 2% is NSW Office of Local Government benchmark.
+0.05% (2019) < 2.0% SVC Council Data

-E. Our civic leadership
+5. Our civic leadership